 Have You Or a Loved one received a Wegovy Health Insurance Denial?
 We Can Help.

-Wegovy is a medication for obese and chronically overweight individuals.
+Wegovy is a weight loss medication for obese and chronically overweight individuals.
 Approved by the FDA in June 2021, both adults and children over the age of 12 take the medication.
+On March 8, 2024, Wegovy was also FDA approved to help prevent life-threatening cardiovascular events in adults with both cardiovascular disease and either overweight or obesity.
 Oftentimes health insurers deny Wegovy.
 Not only is it expensive, but the Affordable Care Act doesn’t require insurers to cover obesity medications.
 This page provides an overview of Wegovy and health insurance claims.
 We cover how health insurers evaluate Wegovy’s medical necessity.
 And we give you information on what to do if you receive a Wegovy health insurance denial.
 If you receive a Wegovy health insurance denial, contact the Law Offices of Scott Glovsky.
 We understand how insurers operate and have been helping policyholders overturn denied claims for over two decades.

 What is Wegovy?